lerno/Raylib.c3/README.md

 **3.** Move the *raylib.c3l* folder to your projects *lib*.

-**4.** Add (or use provided pre-compiled library version 4.5-dev) the compiled static library or use your system shared (make sure its added to path!) to the desired target inside the *raylib.c3l* folder.
+**4.** Add the compiled static library or use your system shared (make sure its added to path!) to the desired target inside the *raylib.c3l* folder.
+Please make sure it matches the binding version.

 **4.** Edit your *project.c3p* file to include the library and the library directory as followed:
 ```